Sri Lanka unhappy with ICC over unfair pitches

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-MANCHESTER: Pakistan’s players and officials didn’t like what they saw when they carried out a wicket inspection at the County Ground in Taunton ahead of their World Cup game against Australia earlier this week.
+MANCHESTER: Pakistan’s players and officials didn’t like what they saw when they carried out a wicket inspection at the County Ground in Taunton ahead of their World Cup game against Australia earlier this week, writes Khalid Hussain.

 The surface was too green for their liking.